(Last Updated On: January 1, 2018)

 “I like coffee because it gives me the illusion that I might be awake.”
 Lewis Black

-Artisan Roast*– As much as I’m sick of the word ‘artisan’ I can’t hold it against Artisan Roast here as they are probably the reason Edinburgh has such a roaring independent coffee house scene.
+Artisan Roast*– As much as I’m sick of the word ‘artisan’ I can’t hold it against Artisan Roast here as they are probably the reason Edinburgh has such a roaring independent, ahem, artisan coffee scene.
 They are so successful these days you can find them at three locations and their beans stocked in many other cafes around town.

 57 Broughton St, EH1 3RJ